 A person who is told they need an “immune to chickenpox test” is typically looking for a varicella zoster virus antibodies IgG test.
 This test requires a blood sample and typically sees results in 1-3 business days.
-The varicella IgG test is available by itself or as part of our Immunity Panel which also contains immunity tests for hepatitis A, hepatitis B, measles, mumps, and rubella.
-If someone is experiencing symptoms, the varicella zoster virus antibodies IgM test can identify a current chickenpox infection.
+The varicella IgG test is available by itself or as part of our Immunity Panel which also contains immunity tests for hepatitis B, measles, mumps, and rubella.
+If someone is experiencing symptoms, the varicella-zoster virus antibodies IgM test can identify a current chickenpox infection.
 This test requires a blood sample and typically sees results in 1-3 business days.
-For pricing and more information about these and other tests in our immunity category, please go to http://requestatest.com/immunity-testing.
+For pricing and more information about these and other tests in our immunity category, please go to https://requestatest.com/immunity-testing.

 In some cases, varicella infection can result in serious health problems.
 Those most at risk are young children, adolescents, adults, pregnant women, and anyone who suffers from a weakened immune system due to illness or treatment.
 Complications that can arise from chickenpox include pneumonia, dehydration, bacterial infections of the skin, inflammation of the brain, infections of the bone, joints, or bloodstream, and toxic shock syndrome.
 In some cases, these conditions can prove fatal.
 Verifying your immunity with a varicella titer test (chickenpox test) can help avoid these complications.

-Request a Test contracts with 2 of the largest labs in the United States to provide you with 1000s of lab collection centers nationwide.
+Request A Test contracts with 2 of the largest labs in the United States to provide you with 1000s of lab collection centers nationwide.
 When you order your varicella titer test (chickenpox test) with us, we will find the lab location that is most convenient for you.
-Once your order is complete, you can go to the lab any time during their business hours.
-To find the lab location nearest to you or to view a complete list of available lab locations, please go to http://requestatest.com/testinglocations.
+Once your order is complete, you can go to the lab at any time during their business hours.
+To find the lab location nearest to you or to view a complete list of available lab locations, please go to our Location Finder.

 The Varicella titer test (chickenpox test) requires no special preparations.

-Upon arrival at the lab, you will be subjected to a simple blood collection.
+Upon arrival at the lab, a simple blood collection will be performed.

 At Request a Test we use only nationally accredited labs with highly trained personnel and state of the art equipment to ensure the highest possible accuracy in your varicella titer test (chickenpox test) results.